braunfuss/Palantiri/README.md

 STEP 5) The last step is the actual processing.
 	First the data of each array will be cross-correlated.
-Stations under the threshold (xcorrtreshold) given in the eventname.config are disregarded.
-If autoxcorrcorrectur = 1 is selected for each array a manual qualtiy control is done before and will return a reference waveform of one of the stations in the virtual array.
-A figure and a snuffler window will open for the user to investigate the traveltime.
+Stations under the threshold (xcorrtreshold) given in the eventname.config are disregarded. xcorr=1 enables a correction of timeshifts at each based on cross correlations.
+If also autoxcorrcorrectur = 1 is selected for each array a manual picking of phase onsets is done before the processing.
+This will return a reference waveform of one of the stations in the virtual array in a figure and a snuffler window.
 Marker for STA/LTA and theortical phase onsets will be given.
 	After closing both figures, the user can then input a manual traveltime shift in second in regard to the xcorr window start (also markers in the snuffler).
+The traveltimes for this array will than be statically corrected using this manual selected value.
+Both methods allows for handling of velocity model inadequacies.

 	Second the traveltimes for each gridpoint to each station will be calculated.
 This can take some time, depending on your gridsize.
 Therefor the traveltime grids are